Ministry to Emerging Generations

 - Willard, Dallas.
 Renovation of the Heart: Putting on the Character of Christ.
 Colorado Springs: NavPress, 2002.

-To order these books through Christian Book Distributors, visit gcts.christianbook.com.
+To purchase books form Christian Book Distributors, click here gcts.christianbook.com.

 Here is how your studies will transform you and your ministry: